The Thrifty Homesteader

 Flagging

 Flagging is a sign of heat — that’s goat speak for “tail wagging.”
 It’s really constant when they’re in heat.
 My milking parlor felt five degrees cooler last week when I was milking a doe that was in heat.
 She was flagging the whole time.
-I think they do that to get the smell out there so that bucks will know they’re in heat.
-It isn’t anything that humans can smell, but it’s obvious that bucks love it because they sniff the doe’s back end a lot and do the lip curl.
+They do that to get the smell out there so that bucks will know they’re in heat.
+It isn’t anything that humans can smell, but it’s obvious that bucks love it because they sniff the doe’s back end a lot and do the lip curl, known as the flehmen response.

 Vocalizing